Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 Description of the disease

-A condition characterized by the accumulation of physiological fluid in the alveoli and lungs is called edema...
+A condition characterized by the accumulation of physiological fluid in the alveoli and lungs is called swelling.
 This syndrome often occurs suddenly and leads to a lack of oxygen in the blood and the development of hypoxia.

 Pulmonary edema is a complication of diseases: